 Go to Alta, everyone said.
 You’ll love Alta.
 And…I suspect they’re right.
-But Pax had recently taken to snowboarding and was currently a solid obsession level 11 (on a 10-point scale) and Alta doesn’t allow snowboarders.
+But Pax had recently taken to snowboarding and was at a solid obsession level of 11 (on a 10-point scale) and Alta doesn’t allow snowboarders.
 Which, for our parent, ski-team-crowd, isn’t usually a problem.
 But Pax, as many of you well know, is almost always my problem child (said with so much love), and I didn’t feel like taking him on.
 Tantrum potential?
-30. On a 10-point-scale.
+30. On a 10-point scale.

-The advantage, we’re learning, of skiing in Utah, is that it’s so darn easy to get from the airport to the slopes.
+The advantage — we’re learning — of skiing in Utah is that it’s so darn easy to get from the airport to the slopes.
 And Snowbird is no exception.
 We were able to take a private shuttle from the airport right to where we were staying in Snowbird.
 The entire trip was…40 minutes?
-Which means that we could fly in late Thursday night, ski all day Friday and Saturday…and then ski a half day on Sunday and still make our flight home.
+This means that we could fly in late Thursday night, ski all day Friday and Saturday…and then ski a half day on Sunday and still make our flight home.
 Perfect.

 The Skiing (& Snowboarding) At Snowbird

 Snowbird isn’t what I’d call a beginner’s mountain.
 Which is fine — none of us are beginners.
 But neither was I prepared for Utah’s definition of (what I erroneously thought was standard) skiing nomenclature.
 Typically, green = beginner, blue = intermediate, black = expert, and double black = crazy.
 In Utah, however, every run seems to skew more challenging than listed.
-Which means that the few blue runs at Snowbird feel more like black runs everywhere else (even compared to Colorado).
+This means that the few blue runs at Snowbird feel more like black runs everywhere else (even compared to Colorado).
 And Snowbird’s black runs?
 Are STEEP.
-Add in the fact that Snowbird is basically all black or double black runs and YIKES.
+Add to that the fact that Snowbird is basically all black or double-black runs and YIKES.

-Day One at Snowbird consisted of me skiing down the steepest pitches I’ve EVER skied, wildly out of my comfort range.
-Over and over again because it was literally the only way down.
+Day One at Snowbird consisted of me skiing down the steepest pitches I’ve EVER skied — I was wildly out of my comfort zone — over and over again because it was literally the only way down.
 “MIKE!!!”
 I’d yell.
 “I can’t do THIS ONE??!!!
 Is this a DOUBLE BLACK????”
 And he’d ski over and look down, and then inform me, in that matter-of-fact way of his, that I can do this one, and in fact, this happens to be the exact same one we did right before lunch.
 So, heart racing (for the millionth time that day), I’d sort of slowly move my skis into position (the front part of the ski literally hanging off the side of THE FREAKING CLIFF) and — deep breath — do the most half-hearted little take off, attempting to ski directly across the mountain, rather than down it.

 Funny thing, though: it was totally distracting.
 And the next day?
 It was even fun.
 There is no doubt in my mind that I left Snowbird, UT a much better skier than I came in.
 (And watching their ski school in action…this might be a great place for kids to learn how to ski.)